-DVMA 0920 - ELEMENTARY ALGEBRA (6/0/6)
+DVMA 0920 - ELEMENTARY ALGEBRA (3/0/3)

 Prerequisite: C or better in DVMA 0910 or permission of department head; Corequisite: MLAB 0920.
-Basic algebraic expressions; exponents; linear equations in one variable; polynomials and polynomial equations in one variable; rational expressions; linear inequalities in one variable.
+A study of foundations of Algebra; Basic algebraic expressions; exponents; linear equations and inequalities in one variable; linear equations in two variables; the rectangular coordinate system; polynomials and polynomial equations in one variable; solving quadratic equations by factoring.
 Scientific calculator required.
 (320104)